Scratch Game Programming

 - No previous programming experience is needed.

 Scratch is the best educational programming software for kids available today.
 With Scratch, you can create games and interactive art projects all while having lots of fun!
+Parents and teachers can use this course's fun projects to guide their children and students to a solid understanding of basic programming concepts while having fun!

 IMPORTANT NOTE: This course was made for Scratch 2.0.
 On January 1st, 2019, Scratch 3.0 was released on the Scratch website.
 However, you can still use the Scratch 2.0 Offline Editor.
 This course will be completed updated for the new 3.0 version in mid-2019.
 The information here is still relevant to using Scratch 3.0, though it doesn't cover 3.0's new features.